vlin00f/frtib.gov/_pages/Careers/seeking/disabilities.md

 ---
 layout: page2
-title: Why work at FRTIB
+title: Who Are We Seeking - Person with Disabilities
 styles:
 sidenav: careers_nav
 scripts:
 permalink: /careers/seeking/disabilities/
 ---

-## Who Are We Seeking

-### Persons with Disabilities
+## Persons with Disabilities

 <p>
-Persons with Disabilities placeholder
+A disability should never stop you from serving your country.
+We value our employees not only for their diversity but the unique experiences, expertise, skills and abilities they bring to our organization and the customers that we serve.
 </p>